Scaled Professional Scrum

 Who should attend?

-The course is for anyone involved in scaled product delivery using Scrum (leadership, PMO members, Scrum Masters, or Product Owners).
-If you are interested in how to scale Scrum and have some familiarity with the Scrum framework, this is the right class.
+The course assumes experience in Scrum.
+Anyone involved in scaled product delivery using Scrum (leadership, PMO members, Scrum Masters, or Product Owners).
+If you are interested in how to scale Scrum and know the framework, this is the right class.
 The class applies to non-IT work efforts.

 After completing a Professional Scrum Master course, you'll receive credentials to take the Scaled Professional Scrum assessment and earn the industry-recognized the industry-recognized SPS Certification.
-Students take the assessment on their own after class.
+The assessment is taken outside of class at the student’s convenience.